danfitz/onlineCourses/completeNodejs/11-api-authentication-and-security.md

 ### Hashing in model middleware

-Object modelers ike Mongoose allow you to apply *middleware* that run before saving to the database.
-We can apply a hashing algorithm as middle in a Mongoose schema:
+Object modelers like Mongoose allow you to apply *middleware* that run before saving to the database.
+We can apply a hashing algorithm as middleware in a Mongoose schema:

 ```js
 const userSchema = mongoose.Schema(/* object */)